GLamotBach/mylibra/README.txt

 MyLibra

-Mylibra is a web platform for managing personal book collections.
+Mylibra is a web platform for managing personal book collections and a social platform for book lovers.

 Motivation:
 MyLibra is my personal project meant as way to challenge myself and to learn,